tristengoodz/pysura/README.rst

 It's important to note that Pysura will add the local machine of its installer's IP to the allow-list for the database.
 This is to allow pysura to connect via pscopg2 for things like table management.
 You'll need to de-authorize the network if you want to remove the machine from the allow-list once setup is complete.
+TODO: Make a deauthorize command.

 Limitations:
 ^^^^^^^^^^^^